Varyl3/comp2245-lab1/README.md

 # comp2245-lab1
-This is Lab 1 for Your Name
+This is Lab 1 for Varyl Browne